 - Mythology Gag: Diana uses the same Storm of Blades spell which she tried to kill the minotaur within the first film.
 The other characters also have super skills that reference elements used in the series and the original films, such as Akko, Sucy, and Lotte's group special, Shiny Ballista, Constanze summoning the Grand Charion mecha for her personal super, and Lotte singing the same spirit lullaby from The Enchanted Parade, except much deadlier to the monsters around her.
-Akko and Diana's group special is also very likely a shoutout to Teri Terio's manga, In which they used a very similar, if not the same spell in chapter 3 of that manga.
+Akko and Diana's group special is also a shoutout to Teri Terio's manga, In which they used a giant fire spell like in the third chapter of the manga.

 - Older Than They Look: Molly, who otherwise looks like another teenage student at Luna Nova, is later revealed to be around from the Golden Age of Magic, making her one of the oldest characters in the franchise.

 - Recycled Soundtrack: While there are a few original tracks, most of the game's soundtrack consists of music from the short films and TV series.

 - The Seven Mysteries: The Seven Wonders of Luna Nova, 7 mysterious characters, objects and/or events reported by Wangari.
 They're all a combination of the influence of the Magic Keys and mundane coincidences.
 They are, in order: